-Two parameters were found to be random on major collectors on the basis of the statistical significance of the mean and standard deviation.
-The estimated parameter for a speed limit less than or equal to 40 mph was found to be random and normally distributed with a mean of 0.42 and standard deviation of 0.73.
-This finding suggests that for 28.2% of heavy vehicles the estimated parameter mean is less than zero and for 71.8% it is greater than zero.
-In other words, lower speed limits on major collectors decrease crash rates for 28.2% of heavy vehicles and increase crash rates for 71.8%.
-Chen et al., however, found that lower speed limits increase crash rates for all observations when the random-effects Tobit model is used; this finding possibly indicates that the random-effects approach does not account for all the heterogeneity in their data set (24).
-In contrast, high speed limits decrease crash rates on principal arterials and Interstates.
-Speed limits of 65 mph decrease crash rates on principal arterials and partial effects show a reduction of 0.041 crash per MVMT.
-Interstates with a speed limit equal to 75 mph see a decrease in crash rates, and partial effects indicate a decrease of 0.008 heavy-vehicle crash per MVMT.
-Although higher speed limits are prone to cause more severe crashes, they have been shown to reduce crash rates [see work by Dutta and Noyce

-(44) for a thorough literature review regarding implications of high speed limits].
+Two parameters were found to be random on major collectors based on the statistical significance of the mean and standard deviation.
+The estimated parameter for a speed limit less than or equal to 40 miles per hour was found to be random and normally distributed with a mean of 0.42 and standard deviation of 0.73.
+This suggests that for 28.2% of heavy vehicles the estimated parameter mean is less than zero and greater than zero for 71.8%.
+In other words, lower speed limits on major collectors decreases crash rates for 28.2% of heavy vehicles and increases crash rates for 71.8%.
+Chen et al., however, found that lower speed limits increase crash rates for all observations using the random-effects Tobit model, possibly indicating that the random-effects approach is not accounting for all the heterogeneity in their dataset (24).
+On the other hand, high speed limits decrease crash rates on principal arterials and interstates.
+Speed limits of 65 miles per hour decrease crash rates on principal arterials and partial effects show a reduction of 0.041 crashes per MVMT.
+Interstates with a speed limit equal to 75 miles per hour see a decrease in crash rates and partial effects indicate a decrease of 0.008 heavy vehicle crashes per MVMT.
+Although higher speed limits are prone to more severe crashes, they have been shown to reduce crash rates (see (44) for a thorough literature review regarding implications of high speed limits).

-As for road configuration, two-way major collectors with a double yellow-painted divider were found to have a normally distributed random parameter.
+As for road configuration, 2-way major collectors with a double-yellow painted divider was found to have a normally distributed random parameter.
 With a mean of 0.36 and standard deviation of 0.99, this configuration decreases crash rates for 35.8% of heavy vehicles and increases crashes rates for 64.2%.
-Two-way Interstates with raised or depressed dividers experience a reduction in crash rates and have a partial effect of -0.014.
-Road configuration, however, on principal arterials increases crash rates; partial effects suggest that two-way principal arterials with a two-way left-turn lane result in an increase of 0.041 heavy-vehicle crashes per MVMT.
+2-way interstates with a raised/depressed divider experience a reduction in crash rates and have a partial effect of -0.014.
+Road configuration, however, on principal arterials increases crash rates-partial effects suggest that 2-way principal arterials with a 2-way left-turn lane result in an increase of 0.041 heavy vehicle crashes per MVMT.

-With regard to horizontal geometrics, straight and curved conditions increase crash rates for major collectors and Interstates.
-Major collectors experience an increase in crash rates because of straight horizontal geometrics, and partial effects show an increase of 0.210 heavy-vehicle crash per MVMT.
-Horizontal curves increase crash rates on Interstates, though there is just a 0.010 increase.
-Curved geometrics were found to increase crash risk by Yu et al. (29), whereas the degree of curvature was found to increase crash rates by Chen et al. (24).
+With regard to horizontal geometrics, straight and curved conditions increase crash rates for major collectors and interstates.
+Major collectors experience an increase in crash rates due to straight horizontal geometrics and partial effects show an increase of 0.210 heavy vehicle crashes per MVMT.
+Horizontal curves increase crash rates on interstates, though there is just a 0.010 increase.
+Curved geometrics were found to increase crash risk by Yu et al., while the degree of curvature was found to increase crash rate by Chen et al. (24, 29).

-Other notable factors contributing to the crash rate are traffic control devices and surface defects.
-No traffic control devices on principal arterials decrease crash rates, and partial effects indicate a reduction of 0.047 heavy-vehicle crashes per MVMT.
-In contrast, stop signs on major collectors increase heavy-vehicle crashes by 0.116 crash per MVMT.
+Other notable contributing crash rate factors are traffic control devices and surface defects.
+No traffic control devices on principal arterials decrease crash rates and partial effects indicate a reduction of 0.047 heavy vehicle crashes per MVMT.
+On the contrary, stop signs on major collectors increase heavy vehicle crashes by 0.116 per MVMT.
 Interstates with no surface defects decrease crash rates.
-This variable has the largest effect on Interstate crash rates, since partial effects suggest a decrease of 0.023.
+This variable has the largest effect on interstate crash rates, as partial effects suggest a decrease of 0.023.